symfony/symfony-docs/components/http_client.rst

 Interoperability
 ----------------

-The component is interoperable with 2 different abstractions for HTTP clients:
+The component is interoperable with two different abstractions for HTTP clients:
 `Symfony Contracts`_ and `PSR-18`_.
-If your app uses libraries that need any of them, the component is compatible with them.
-They also benefit from autowiring aliases when the :ref:`framework bundle <framework-bundle-configuration>` is used.
+If your application uses libraries that need any of them, the component is compatible with both.
+They also benefit from :ref:`autowiring aliases <service-autowiring-alias>` when the :ref:`framework bundle <framework-bundle-configuration>` is used.

 If you are writing or maintaining a library that makes HTTP requests, you can